swcarpentry/git-novice/03-changes.md

 Cold and dry, but everything is my favorite color
 ~~~

-If we check the status of our project again,
+Let's ask Git about the status of this repo:
-Git tells us that it's noticed the new file:

 ~~~ {.bash}
 $ git status